 The process of church discipline is never pleasant just as a father never delights in having to discipline his children.
-Often, though, it is necessary.
-The purpose is not to be mean-spirited or to display a “holier than thou” attitude.
-Rather, the goal is the restoration of the individual to full fellowship with both God and other believers.
-It is to be done in love toward the individual, in obedience and honor to God, and in godly fear for the sake of others in the church.
+Sometimes, though, church discipline is necessary.
+The purpose of church discipline is not to be mean-spirited or to display a holier-than-thou attitude.
+Rather, the goal of church discipline is the restoration of the individual to full fellowship with both God and other believers.
+The discipline is to start privately and gradually become more public.
+It is to be done in love toward the individual, in obedience to God, and in godly fear for the sake of others in the church.

 The Bible’s instructions concerning church discipline imply the necessity of church membership.
 The church and its pastor are responsible for the spiritual well-being of a certain group of people (members of the local church), not of everyone in the city.
 In the context of church discipline, Paul asks, “What business is it of mine to judge those outside the church?
 Are you not to judge those inside?”
 (1 Corinthians 5:12).
 The candidate for church discipline has to be “inside” the church and accountable to the church.
 He professes faith in Christ yet continues in undeniable sin.